 Wildflower of the Week: Goats beard

-1 min read
+2 min read

 wildflower goats beard

-Our wildflower of the week this week is Goats Beard.
 Some of the wildflowers on our farms are difficult to spot – because they like shade or specific soils.
-Goats Beard is fairly unique as it chooses to flower only at certain times of day and only in good weather!
+But, Goats Beard is fairly unique as it chooses to flower only at certain times of day and only in good weather!
 So it can be difficult to find!
-We usually find Goats Beard in our yard and at the edges of tracks.
+As a result we usually find Goats Beard in our yard and at the edges of tracks.

 Goats Beard is a stately member of the daisy family that stands tall and robust.
-The roots are parsnip like and the plants stands between 40 – 75cm tall.
+The roots are parsnip like and the plants stand between 40 – 75cm tall.
 The yellow flower-heads are solitary with eight bracts united at the base and are usually 2-4 cm wide.

 Wildflower of the week – goats beard – One of the folk names of this plant is “John-go-to-bed-at-noon” because its stunning flowers are usually open only from four o’clock in the morning, till midday.
 Goats Beard flowers in June and July.
 The seed heads are a large “clock” of white feathery seeds around 12cm across.